PatrykMprojects/TSP-ShortestPath/README.md

 # Shortest_path
-based on geographic location --> this is the shortest path between chosen cities in the UK
+based on geographic location --> this code calculates the shortest path between chosen cities in the UK